awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_USER.md

 # DROP USER<a name="r_DROP_USER"></a>

 Drops a user from a database\.
 Multiple users can be dropped with a single DROP USER command\.
-You must be a database superuser to execute this command\.
+You must be a database superuser to run this command\.

 ## Syntax<a name="r_DROP_USER-synopsis"></a>